thunder-so/stacks/static-site/README.md

 - [EventBridge](https://aws.amazon.com/eventbridge/):
     - A scheduled rule to trigger the cleanup Lambda function for deleting the outdated static assets of the app from S3 every tuesday at 03:30 AM GMT.

 - [Athena](https://aws.amazon.com/athena/): A database and table to analyze the access logs of the app's CloudFront distribution.
-Only created if `enableAccessLogsAnalysis` is set to `true`.
+Only created if `enableAnalytics` is set to `true`.

 - [AppConfig](https://aws.amazon.com/appconfig/): An application and environment configuration for deployment settings management.